Matt-Mike/Excel-Superstore-Sales-Dashboard/README.md

 # Excel-Projects

 **Superstore Sales**<br/>
-This project identifies the yearly performance of categories in addition to customer acquisition.
+This project identifies the yearly performance of product categories in addition to customer acquisition.

 **Aging Analysis**<br/>
 Provides insights into company accounts receivable aging detailing past due balances into buckets and observing balance of new accounts vs old accounts.